Paycheck Protection Program (PPP) Loan Forgiveness

 The updated application link is available in your Business Online Banking.

 For the convenience of our customers, we have automated the application process, meaning you will not have to submit a paper application and we will not be using the SBA Direct Forgiveness Portal.

 We understand you have questions and we are here for you.

 The SBA has released additional guidance and borrowers may submit a loan forgiveness application any time on or before the maturity date of their PPP loan – including before the end of the covered period.
-Which means that you can submit your loan forgiveness application as soon as our application portal is available for use.
 We are currently incorporating the revised and new forms into our digital application portal.